KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 * [The PSF Grants program was temporarily paused](https://www.python.org/psf/grants/) after hitting the funding cap, which was a shock to the community
 * The PSF will have a fundraiser soon

 What qualifies for the 5 hours?
-* Volunteering in the community
+Among other things:
 * Running a local meetup
 * Contributing to open source
 * Taking part in Djangonaut Space, Wagtail
 * Being a DjangoCon US organizer
-* Becoming a member of a working group
+* Becoming a member of a PSF [Working Group](https://www.python.org/psf/workgroups/) or [DSF Working Group](https://github.com/django/dsf-working-groups) (see Dawn's [blog post](https://dawnwages.info/bajoran-engineer/2023/06/07/python-software-foundation-working-groups-work-groups/), too)

 Outside of voting, why care?
-Take a look at the annual impact report.
+Take a look at the [PSF Annual Impact Report](https://www.python.org/psf/annual-report/2024/).

 The Executive Director Deb Nicholson is the CEO of the PSF.
 The PSF Chair is the highest person who represents the community.
 Healthy friction is normal.
 The chair values consensus, finding a path forward.